Birthstone information

 December - Turquoise and Tanzanite

-Delicious blues and violet hues...
+Delicious blues & violet hues...

-Where to start… turquoise has been found buried in Ancient Egyptian tombs and is among the world’s oldest jewellery - moving a long way forward in history (5,000 years, give or take), tanzanite was first discovered in 1967 in the Merelani hills at the foot of Mount Kilimanjaro.
+Where to start… turquoise has been found buried in Ancient Egyptian tombs & is among the world’s oldest jewellery - moving a long way forward in history (5,000 years, give or take), tanzanite was first discovered in 1967 in the Merelani hills at the foot of Mount Kilimanjaro.

 Moving on to Tanzanite, while its mineral name is blue zoisite, it was named Tanzanite by Tiffany & Co for marketing purposes.
 Whatever you call it, this is a mesmerising violet-blue gemstone.
 Deeper, more saturated coloured stones may appear to change colour depending on the light source you view the stone in – appearing bluer in daylight and more violet-purple in incandescent light.